dghost/GLVideoFilter/README.md

 - A composite that overlays the result of the Sobel operator on the RGB video stream.
 - Canny edge detector using a low threshold of 0.2
 - A composite that overlays the Canny edge detection results on the grayscale video stream.
+- A chained Sobel operator -> Canny edge detector with inverted colors
+-
 Additionally, an optional blur pre-pass can be enabled for any video filter.

 The program works by performing the following steps: